 Last Updated on

-Which anniversaries will be marked in Britain in 2019?
-Here is a selection of noteworthy events and birthdays for you – each one is on someone’s calendar for 2019 – and each one offers a fascinating insight into Britain’s story.
+Which anniversaries were marked in Britain in 2019?
+Here is a selection of noteworthy events and birthdays for you – each one was on someone’s calendar for 2019 – and each one offers a fascinating insight into Britain’s story.
 A Bit About Britain has only highlighted significant anniversaries – centenaries, half centuries and quarter centuries.
 We have particularly mentioned British celebrities whose 100th, 75th or 50th birthdays might be celebrated this year.
 Links to pages or sites with more information have been provided where appropriate.
 There are also some product links to Amazon; if you buy ANYTHING on Amazon having first clicked one of these links, A Bit About Britain might earn some commission; that would be nice, wouldn’t it?

 Either scan through the list below, to spot those events that may have slipped your mind, or click on a year that catches your eye to go straight to it.

 |869 AD – 1,150th anniversary||1069 – 950th anniversary||1419 – 600th anniversary|